 To enable all pupils to excel in their personal development.

 To provide high quality facilities and support networks.

 To view our Belief Vision please click the following link - Victory Park Academies Belief Vision

 When students first start at Victory Park Academy, they undergo a period of induction whilst we assess their needs and prepare an appropriate tailored programme of support.
-This includes putting together a personalised timetable, which will ensure each student can make the progress needed to succeed at either at VPA, in their next school or in further education or employment.
+This can include putting together a personalised timetable, which will ensure each student can make the progress needed to succeed at either at VPA, in their next school or in further education or employment.
 We also work closely with students and their families to ensure we all set aspirational academic targets in order to gain the necessary accreditation required for their next steps.
 The main aim of all our Key stage 4 programmes is to enable students to be best prepared for their successful move into the world of training, further education or work-related-learning.